MrShiny608/MrShiny608/_posts_md/2025-04-15-ProfilingCodeWithoutGettingTricked.md

 }
 ```

-As long as you're consistent between your tests, this won’t skew results.
+As long as you're consistent between your tests, this won't skew results.

 ### 🧠 Your Processor is Smarter Than You Think

-Modern CPUs don’t just sit and execute your code - they learn.
+Modern CPUs don't just sit and execute your code - they learn.
 As your program runs, the processor dynamically adjusts how it executes instructions to improve performance:

 - 🔄 Branch prediction gets more accurate as the CPU observes actual branching patterns.
 - 🧠 Instruction caching and micro-op fusion kick in to reduce pipeline stalls.
 - 🚀 Out-of-order execution improves throughput as the CPU figures out which operations it can run in parallel.
-- 📈 Speculative execution tries to guess and execute future instructions before they’re needed.
+- 📈 Speculative execution tries to guess and execute future instructions before they're needed.

 All of these things can make your program faster over time - even without code changes.
 But they also make profiling harder, because early runs can behave differently from later ones.